Meta put out an ad for their AI.

 - I'm absolutely certain that if Herman Melville was given an opportunity, he would make passionate love to a whale.

-whales, or more honestly, he loves the idea of whaling.
-He is absolutely obsessed
+more honestly, he loves the idea of whaling.
+He is absolutely obsessed with it.

-with it.
 And that's kinda fascinating.
-So much of the book is just the daily
+So much of the book is just the daily life on

-life on the ship, that when something exciting and Ahab related happens it's
+the ship, that when something exciting and Ahab related happens it's still an

-still an event.
-But the only parts of that book that have seeped into pop
+event.
+But the only parts of that book that have seeped into pop culture are,

 This is your intelligent, convenient AI?
 Revenge is what everyone who has heard

-Anyway, this commercial that supposed to sell us a tool to make good decisions,
+Anyway, this commercial that is intended to sell us a tool to make good

-shows us a person who inflicts an insufferable book on her friends and asks an
+decisions, shows us a person who inflicts an insufferable book on her friends

-AI at the last moment for information that could be found on the back cover of
+and asks an AI at the last moment for information that could be found on the

 Anyway, I'm glad all the actors probably got paid.
 I wonder if the writers did.